erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_1_7.md

 - We can only use `lapply()` and not `purrr::map()` with `knitr::knit_child()`.
-- The child template must use `!!rlang::ensym()` instead of `{{}}` or the custom functions will not work correctly.
+- The child template must use `!!rlang::ensym()` instead of `{{}}` or the custom tidyverse functions will not work correctly.
 - For outputs to be printed correctly, the parent document code chunk must be set to `output: asis` and the relevant child document code chunks set to `output: asis` for tables and `output: true` for plots.